chain-ml/council-writing-assistant/docs/7_agent.md

 # WritingAssistantAgent Implementation

-Now that we've defined all of the components of our solution, we can combine them into a Council Agent.
+Now that we've defined all the components of our solution, we can combine them into a Council Agent.

 ## Setup